top of page

 • Responsibility under uncertainty

-Clarity at board level does not mean certainty.
+Clarity at leadership level does not mean certainty.

 It means framing the right questions when complexity increases and consequences extend beyond immediate performance.

-What responsibility can boards realistically delegate to AI and what must remain human?
+What responsibility can be delegated to AI, and what must remain human?

-How deep does AI literacy need to go at board level?
+How deep does AI understanding need to go at leadership level?

-Is AI primarily a technology issue or a governance issue?
+Is AI primarily a technology issue, or a question of judgment and accountability?

 Final message